-The 2007 Series B, 2009 Series C, and the 2011 Series A Bonds are non-callable.
+The 2007 Series B and 2009 Series C Bonds are non-callable.
 The 2010 Series A Bonds are designated as direct payment Build America Bonds and have make-whole optional redemption and extraordinary optional redemption provisions.
 The 2019 Series B Bonds are currently callable at a redemption prices of 100%.